MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

      - Run eye-calibration
      - Establish network connection

-- Windows Holographic, version 20H2 supports [Tenantlockdown CSP and Autopilot](hololens2-autopilot.md#tenantlockdown-csp-and-autopilot), which locks a device to a tenant and  ensures that the device remains bound to that tenant in case of accidental or intentional resets or wipes.
+- Windows Holographic, version 20H2 supports [Tenant lockdown CSP and Autopilot](hololens2-autopilot.md#tenantlockdown-csp-and-autopilot), which locks a device to a tenant and  ensures that the device remains bound to that tenant in case of accidental or intentional resets or wipes.

 - Ensure that the devices are not already members of Azure AD, and are not enrolled in Intune (or another MDM system).
 The Autopilot self-deploying process completes these steps.
 To make sure that all the device-related information is cleaned up, check the **Devices** pages in both Azure AD and Intune Portals.
 Note that "Convert all targeted devices to Autopilot" feature is not supported on HoloLens at the moment.